shouryasen/shouryasen.github.io/_pages/about.md

 I conduct research on comparative politics and political economy, studying how authoritarian regimes manage social change and build durable ties to their societies.
 My [ongoing research](https://shouryasen.github.io/working_papers/) is historically oriented and analyzes this question at both micro and macro levels, focusing particularly on the legacies of conflict and the political foundations of inequality.

-I am a scholar of Southeast Asia and have conducted fieldwork in Laos, Thailand, and Vietnam.
+I am a scholar of Southeast Asia and the developing world more broadly.
+I have conducted extensive fieldwork in Laos, Thailand, and Vietnam.
 My work in Laos and Thailand is based on original surveys, genealogies, and oral histories, collected through community-level partnerships.
 My fieldwork and data collection in Laos advances knowledge on communities in the borderlands of the country about whom little is known in any academic field.

 I have also written on colonialism in India and the history and political economy of education in Sub-Saharan Africa, extending my core agenda of studying social change and cooptation to diverse authoritarian contexts in the developing world.